harini-r-diggibyte/SQL-Assignments/README.md

 Perform the below tasks in the created table :

-    - Select firstname, lastname and salary from Dataframe.
+  - Select firstName,lastName and salary from dataFrame.

   - Add Country, department, and age column in the dataframe.

   - Change the value of salary column.